Kong/kubernetes-ingress-controller/docs/deployment/gke.md

   ```

-Now, access to dummy.kong.example should display some informations.
+Now, access to dummy.kong.example should display some information.

 ## Bonus: Expose the Kong admin API